a5reyes/FCC-Polygon-Area-Calculator/README.md

-Required freeCodeCamp project for the scientific computing with python project
+Required freeCodeCamp project for the scientific computing with python course